YuyangXueEd/unlearn_stress_testing_langgraph/backend/demo/srcs/README.md

-# Simple Chatbot Demo with Image Generation
+# Simple Chatbot Demo with Image Generation and Code Generation

-A minimal demonstration of a conversational AI assistant using LangGraph and Ollama, now with **Stable Diffusion image generation capabilities**!
+A minimal demonstration of a conversational AI assistant using LangGraph and Ollama, now with **Stable Diffusion image generation** and **intelligent code generation capabilities**!
 This demo showcases the basic structure and patterns used in the main agent, but in a simplified form for easy understanding and customization.

 ## 🤖 What is this?